Unknown World

 Unknown World (a.k.a.
-Night Without Stars) is a 1951 independently made American black-and-white science fiction adventure film, directed by Terrell O. Morse, and starring Bruce Kellogg, Marilyn Nash, Jim Bannon, and Otto Waldis.
+Night Without Stars) is a 1951 independently made American black-and-white science fiction adventure film directed by Terrell O. Morse and starring Bruce Kellogg, Marilyn Nash, Jim Bannon and Otto Waldis.
 Distributed by Lippert Pictures, it was produced by Irving A. Block and Jack Rabin.
-The film concerns a scientific expedition seeking livable space deep beneath the Earth's surface in the event a nuclear war makes living above ground impossible.
+The film concerns a scientific expedition seeking livable space deep beneath the Earth's surface in the event that a nuclear war makes living above ground impossible.

 Plot

 Dr. Jeremiah Morley is concerned about an imminent nuclear war.
-He organizes an expedition of scientists and has them use a large atomic-powered tank-like boring machine, called the Cyclotram, capable of drilling down deep through the Earth's surface in order to find an underground environment where humanity could escape and survive a future nuclear holocaust.
+He organizes an expedition of scientists to use a large, atomic-powered, tank-like boring machine called the Cyclotram.
+The tool is capable of drilling down deep through the Earth's surface in order to find an underground environment where humanity could escape and survive a future nuclear holocaust.

-The expedition (Andy Ostergaard, Dr. Lindsey, Dr. Bauer, Dr. Paxton, and Dr. Coleman) begins after government funding has fallen through, and they are bailed out at the last minute by private funding from newspaper heir Wright Thompson, who insists on going with them as a lark.
-Romantic rivalry soon develops between Ostergaard and Thompson for Lindsey, and during the dangerous underground expedition two lives are lost to the perils of their adventure.
+The expedition, consisting of Andy Ostergaard, Dr. Lindsey, Dr. Bauer, Dr. Paxton and Dr. Coleman, begins after government funding fails and private funding is provided by newspaper heir Wright Thompson, who insists on accompanying the party as a lark.
+A romantic rivalry soon develops between Ostergaard and Thompson for Lindsey, and during the dangerous underground expedition, two lives are lost to the perils of their adventure.

-In the end the scientists accomplish their goal and find an enormous underground expanse with a plentiful air supply, its own large ocean, and phosphorescent light.
-However, all the lab rabbits brought with them give birth to dead offspring.
+The scientists accomplish their goal and find an enormous underground expanse with a plentiful air supply, its own large ocean and phosphorescent light.
+However, all of the lab rabbits brought with them give birth to dead offspring.
 Through autopsies, it is discovered that this strange underground world has somehow rendered the rabbits, and hence any other life form, sterile.
-Dr. Morley is deeply depressed by this news.
-When an underground volcano suddenly erupts, he fails to enter the safety of the Cyclotram and quickly perishes.
+Dr. Morley is deeply depressed by this news, and when an underground volcano suddenly erupts, he fails to enter the safety of the Cyclotram and is killed.

 The Cyclotram, carrying the remaining survivors, enters the underground ocean to avoid the eruption.
-They soon find themselves rising toward the surface of the upper world, having been caught up in a strong, upward-moving ocean current.
+They are soon rising toward the surface of the upper world, caught in a strong, upward-moving ocean current.
 They eventually break the surface near an unknown tropical island.